kishorechk/nextcloud-raspberryPi-guide/README.md

 1. Download the latest NextCloudPi image
 2. Write the image to MicroSD card using Etcher
 3. Insert the MicroSD card to RaspberryPi
+4. Inser the external Hard drive in dock station and connect the dock station to RaspberryPi
-4. Start Raspberry Pi
+5. Start Raspberry Pi
   * this will boot RaspberryPi in command line, login with user default username/password, i,e Pi/raspberry
-5. Change the default password
+6. Change the default password
 ```
 passwd
 ```
-6. Enable SSH
+7. Enable SSH
 ```
 sudo raspi-config
 ```
-7. Connect to WiFi automatically when startup
+8. Connect to WiFi automatically when startup
 * update the file /etc/network/interfaces
 ```
 sudo nano /etc/network/interfaces